 If the value of your application is more than $20,000, your fees will include levies Council is required to collect on behalf of the Ministry of Business Innovation and Employment, Building Housing Group and the Building Research Association of New Zealand.

 Payments for building consents can be made by cash or EFTPOS at any of Council's service centres or may be paid online.
 The final invoice must be paid before your building consent can be uplifted.

-Building consent processing time depends on the complexity of your project and whether or not you have provided us with sufficient information.
-All consents are required to be approved within 20 working days.
-However if information is deficient the clock is stopped and you will be asked to provide further information.
-The clock restarts once all requested information is received.
+However the total processing time for a building consent depends on the complexity of your project and whether or not you have provided us with sufficient information.
+If information is deficient the clock is stopped and you will be asked to provide further information and the clock will restart once all requested information is received.

 - You need to start your building work within 12 months of receiving your building consent, or your consent will lapse.

 - If your build is delayed you may apply for an extension of time.
 These are considered on a case by case basis.
 Requests must be made on the appropriate form and received before the expiry date.

 - You have two years to complete your building work, starting from the day the consent is granted, unless you agree otherwise with your council.

 - Within the two years (or at the end of an agreed period), your council has to decide whether to grant a code compliance certificate or take another regulatory path.